-Health Establishm Health Establishments Land use Minimum Car Parking Requirements Minimum Cycle Parking Requirements Minimum Requirement for Motorcycle /Mobility Scooters Minimum Requirement for Disabled Parking spaces Minimum Requirement for Electric Vehicles Private hospitals, community and general hospitals Determined within a a Travel Plan Health centres 2 spaces per consulting room 1 space per 2 consulting rooms or 1 space per 6 staff, whichever is greatest One space for every 25 car parking spaces.
+Land use Minimum Car Parking Requirements Minimum Cycle Parking Requirements Minimum Requirement for Motorcycle /Mobility Scooters Minimum Requirement for Disabled Parking spaces Minimum Requirement for Electric Vehicles Private hospitals, community and general hospitals Determined within a Travel Plan Amobility decoters Spaces Health centres 2 spaces per consulting room 1 space per 2 consulting rooms or 1 space per 6 staff, whichever is greatest One space for every 25 car parking spaces.
 This is an additional space rather than a proportion of the provision Allocated parking spaces should be provided in a ratio of 5% of the total provision.
 These are part of the car parking provision - not additional provision.
-10% of car parking spaces should be equipped as 'fast' electric vehicle charging points (DC Fast Charging or equivalent) and marked out for use by electric vehicles only.
-Where a new building would require more than 10 parking spaces, electric vehicle charging points should be capable of being provided to 20% of ' $n - 10$ ' spaces, where 'n' is the total number of spaces.
+10% of car parking spaces should be equipped as 'fast' electric vehicle charging points (DC Fast Charging or equivalent) and marked out fo use by electric vehicles only.
+Where a new building would require more than 10 parking spaces, electric vehicle charging points should be capable of being provided to 20% of 'n - 10' spaces, where 'n' is the total number of spaces.
 These are part of the car parking provision - not additional provision.